-These Christmas paper crafts for kids will give your
+These easy Christmas paper crafts for kids will give your

-child lots of practice with cutting, tearing, pasting, cutting and folding paper to make some attractive Christmas crafts!
+child lots of practice with fine motor, scissor cutting and coordination skills to make some attractive Christmas crafts!

 For each Christmas paper craft idea, I have outlined the basic concept, and then explained how it can help build your child's fine motor, coordination and/or planning